Baltimore City Community College

 - (410) 462-8300

-1 state-approved Certified Nurse Aide training program in Baltimore.
+7 state-approved Certified Nurse Aide training programs in Baltimore.
+Tuition ranges from Free.
 Maryland requires 100 hours minimum of training and uses Credentia is the primary testing service, with Headmaster (D&SDT) approved by MBON on October 23, 2024 as an additional vendor for the competency exam.

 Programs in Baltimore